rocksclusters/img-storage-roll/src/usersguiderst/using-img.rst

 Then reinstall all the compute nodes.

-Enable remote vritual disk with Img-Storage
+Enable remote virtual disk with Img-Storage
 ===========================================

 To enable a virtual machine to use a remote virtual disk, the name of the NAS